 Associate: Rev. Albert C. Añover

 Pastoral Associate: Laura Graven

-Director of Youth Ministry and Children’s Formation: Cindy McKinley
+Director of Children’s Formation: Cindy McKinley

 School Principal: Ellen Martin